 In traditional Chinese medicine, the underground stem of the veggie (the rhizome) is used to tonify the Spleen and nourish the Stomach, thereby improving digestion and balancing Qi.
 Also, wild yam is used to nourish the Lungs, generate fluids as well as benefit the Kidneys and prevent aging.

-In the West, wild yam extract is used in bio-identical hormone therapy.
-One research study suggests that wild yam may play a part in normalizing blood sugar levels.11
+In the West, wild yam extract is used in bio-identical hormone therapy, and to support blood sugar levels.

 Even on a hot summer day, you can get the benefits of wild yam by making an iced tea with Shan Yao granule extract.